angkohtenko/Pewlett-Hackard-Analysis/README.md

 ```
 WHERE to_date = '9999-01-01'
 ```
-So I created a new table that has all current employees with status column:
+To continue analysis I created a new table that has all current employees with status column:
 ```
 SELECT DISTINCT ON (e.emp_no)
 	e.emp_no,